lpmi-13/k3s-remotelab/CICD_IMPLEMENTATION.md

 - Executes Django test suite
 - Performs code quality checks with flake8

-#### Build and Push Job
+#### Pull and Push Job
 - Triggers only on main branch commits
-- Builds multi-architecture Docker image (AMD64/ARM64)
+- Pulls container image from ghcr.io/lpmi-13/k3s-remotelab-django
 - Tags image with multiple strategies:
   - `latest` for main branch
+  - `[version].[build_number]` for semantic versioning
   - `[branch]-[sha]` for commit tracking
   - `[branch]` for branch tracking
 - Pushes to Gitea container registry
-- Uses Docker layer caching for performance
+- Fast operation with no local build required

 #### Security Scan Job
 - Scans built image for vulnerabilities using Trivy